Jen Nierva

-Jennifer Nierva (born November 8, 1999) is a Filipina volleyball player.
-She is currently playing for the Chery Tiggo Crossovers in the Premier Volleyball League.
+Jennifer Nierva (born November 8, 1999) is a Filipino professional volleyball player for the Creamline Cool Smashers of the Premier Volleyball League (PVL).

 Career

 Collegiate

 Nierva played for the Lady Bulldogs of the National University from 2019–2023.
 She plays as the Libero of the team.

 In 2022, she won the Best Libero Award in the UAAP Season 84 volleyball tournaments and her team National University won the title after 65 years.

 Unlike her teammate Ivy Lacsina, she, Princess Robles, and Joyme Cagande played their final playing year in the UAAP Season 85.
 They finished in second place after losing to DLSU Lady Spikers.

 Personal life

 Nierva took a degree in financial management at National University and currently taking AB Communications.

 Nierva dated ECHO Philippines player Yawi until 2023.